Top 10 Pains of the Content Marketing Freelancer

 2. Finding SMEs

 Your writing becomes far more appealing and authentic with contributions from Subject Matter Experts (SME).
 However, finding an SME you can reach out to and interview has become increasingly difficult.
-Help A Reporter Out (HARO) will be shutting down officially by the end of 2023, and going by what content writers tell me, Help a B2B Writer is swamped with AI-generated responses to the point that it is more hassle than help.
+HARO is gone, and going by what content writers tell me in 2026, Help a B2B Writer and the newer expert-quote platforms are swamped with AI-generated responses to the point that they are more hassle than help.

 Content writers find it increasingly hard to secure interviews with industry experts, impacting content depth and authority.